 In Berlin you can easily forget that you are in a big city: There are numerous lakes, countless parks and a green surrounding countryside.
 We recommend exploring all this by bike.
 Cycling through the summer of Berlin allows you to be out and about in the fresh air and quickly in the countryside.
-We’ll show you the most beautiful rides along the banks of the River Spree, to the lakes and to the surrounding areas.
+We’ll show you the most beautiful bike routes in Berlin: along the banks of the River Spree, to the lakes and to the surrounding areas.

-Tip 1: Berlin Wall bike path 1 in the north
+Tip 1: Berlin Wall bike path in the north and the south

 Tip 3: Southwest Cycle Routes: Nikolassee bike route